0

 • Structure complies: If the unpermitted ADU meets the minimum Life Safety & Health Standards and is substantially compliant with the current California Building Code, please skip to Step 3 (optional) and/or Step 4 below.

 • Structure does not comply: If the Special Inspection reveals additional issues that require minor repairs to meet minimum Life Safety & Health standards, a correction notice will be issued by the Building Inspector.
-This will require you to apply for an in-person EZ Permit and complete the necessary minor repairs within one year.
+This will require you to apply for an in-person EZ Permit and complete the necessary minor repairs within one year of the special inspection date.

 • The Special Inspection permit will remain open until the completion of the SB 13 process or, if not completed, five years from the date of the Special Inspection permit application (Step 1).